RogerCL24/ChatBot/CHATBOT/README.md

 </p>

 ## Frontend with Gradio
-Gradio will allow us to create an easy coded web page where we can use out chatbot, but first let's see how it works with a little example:
+Gradio will allow us to create an easy coded web page where we can use our chatbot, but first let's see how it works with a little example:
 ```python
 import gradio as gr